DenisNikocevic/Financial-Well-being-survey-study/README.md

 # Other variables
 <details>
   <summary>Variables that will be accounted for in the model</summary>

-The key dependent variable that I will be observing is the Financial well being score
+Other variables that will be accounted for in both models:<br/>

+  •Highest educational attainment<br/>

+  •Ethnicity<br/>

+  •Age group<br/>

+  •Gender<br/>

+  •Highest parental educational attainement<br/>

+  •Highest educational attainement in the household<br/>

 </details>

 # Splitting the data and initial regression results